kshakib22/second-brain/content/Data Structures/Binary Search Tree.md

 - As there is a structure in terms of value (greater/less) it is extremely useful for sorting purposes and efficient searching properties.
 - Insertion and Deletion of nodes is very efficient (point of interest halves the tree everytime)

-For theoretical explanation of tree traversal methods, check [[Tree Traversal]].
+For theoretical explanation of tree traversal methods, check [[Tree Traversal Theory]].
 ## Insertion

  1. Every time we try to insert, we have a condition to check: if `current value <= node value`,  *go left*.
 If `current value <= node value`, *go right*.
 Additionally, we need two inputs - **root** and **value to be entered**.